mattflaschen/agora/README.md

 Wikimedia Agora
 =================

-Agora is a design toolkit which aims to provide Wikimedia Foundation designers and developers with a consistent set of styles with which to create MediaWiki extensions and experimental tools.
-Community developers are also encouraged to make use of Agora where applicable.
+Agora is a design framework (inspired by [Bootstrap](https://github.com/twitter/bootstrap/) and [Foundation](https://github.com/zurb/foundation)) which aims to provide Wikimedia Foundation designers and developers with a consistent set of styles for creating MediaWiki extensions and experimental tools.
+This is part of an ongoing initiative to improve MediaWiki's usability and consistency.
+Community developers are encouraged to make use of Agora where applicable.

 Design Principles
 -----------------